 In it’s simplest terms 3D scanning is capturing a real life object and turning it into a digital model.

 We understand the need to be flexible when it comes to scanning your items.
-We can scan anything from as small as a coin to a large object .
+We can scan anything from as small as a coin to as large as a car.
 Which is why we offer on-site 3D scanning services or the option for you to ship your object to our Melbourne studio for our team to scan in-house.

 Our digital models can be used in all major 3D modelling and CAD software including; SolidWorks, Inventor, CATIA, Creo, Geomagic Design, Inspire, Evolve, Rhino, MODO, 3DS Max, Maya, Z Brush, Mudbox and many others.